-Volunteers produce the Louth Leader and the Skegness Standard as a Talking Newspaper weekly, which is sent out to clients referred by Sight Impairment Officers.
+Volunteers produce the Louth Leader, the Skegness Standard and the Gainsborough Standard as a Talking Newspaper weekly, which is sent out to clients referred by Sight Impairment Officers.
 These can be accessed via the members only section of our website.
 We also provide information regarding local talking newspapers for other areas.

 Social and Craft Groups

 We organise social, craft, reading and bowling groups throughout the area.

 Sight Impairment Officers can give help with welfare benefits, advising on appropriate benefits and helping with applications.

 We provide an individually tailored befriending service ‘A Friend in Sight’, which involves volunteers in social activity with clients.
 Volunteers visit blind, partially sighted and visually impaired people in their own homes to provide practical help, emotional support or companionship.